 Land sits on the boards of the Phil Tawney Hunters Conservation Endowment, named after his late father, and is active in local and regional sportsmen's groups.
 Any other spare time is spent on the stream, duck blind or chasing big game.

-Land enjoys anything outside with his wife Glenna, daughter Cidney, son Colin, and black Lab, "Triple T," Teller Turk Tawney.
+Land enjoys anything outside with his wife Glenna, daughter Cidney, son Colin, and their black labs, "Triple T," Teller Turk Tawney and Tule Tawney.

 Sawyer Connelly, Campus Outreach Coordinator